• Request Info

 • Share Your News

-MAJOR IN AFRICANA STUDIES
+UNDERGRADUATE MAJOR IN AFRICANA STUDIES

-If you wish to Major in Africana Studies, you would declare an Interdisciplinary Programs Major with a concentration in Africana Studies.
+If you wish to major in Africana Studies, you would declare an Interdisciplinary Programs Major with a concentration in Africana Studies.

 Learn More